DOliana/dewpoint-ventilator/README.md

 ### command topics

 - `BASETOPIC/mode/set`: allows to set the mode of the dewpoint ventilator.
 This can be any of ON, OFF, AUTO.
 This setting is not persisted across reboots and defaults to AUTO.

+## learnings

+- don't put the outside sensor close to where the ventilator is.
+In my case I had it about 50cm from the ventilator and as soon as the ventilator ran, the outside temperature was strongly affected by the air coming from the ventilator.